-The Therapeutic Recreation Professional practice competencies occur over three semesters in the two year program with the goal to achieve maturity, confidence and ability to work independently in the field with minimal supervision.
+The Recreation Therapy professional practice competencies occur over three semesters in the two-year program with the goal to achieve maturity, confidence and ability to work independently in the field with minimal supervision.
 For this reason, the practicum program has been designed to provide 3 opportunities to progress the student through experiences of exposure, immersion and competence.

 Mohawk RT Intensive Program:

 Mohawk College is pleased to offer a 31 week RT intensive program for students with completed allied degree or diploma.
+This program offers a one-time 430-hour practicum experience.
 For more information, visit the Recreation Therapy Intensive Diploma program page.

 Advanced Practicum Assignment Update:

 Agency approval is now required for students developing programs in advanced practicum.
 This approval will ensure preceptors are aware of what the student programming idea is and how it will be implemented.
 We are encouraging students to share their programming assignment with their agency in case the agency wishes to develop their program further.

 Please remember the first practicum is an "exposure” to the field and we ask that students be able to shadow practitioners in their daily operational tasks.
 This will provide the student with a broad overview of what it is like to practice Recreation Therapy.
 They are not required to develop programs in first practicum unless both student and agency create that goal specifically.